MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/topvalues-property.md

 **Applies to:** Access 2013 | Access 2016

-You can use the **TopValues** property to return a specified number of records or a percentage of records that meet the criteria you specify.
+Use the **TopValues** property to return a specified number of records or a percentage of records that meet the criteria you specify.
 For example, you might want to return the top 10 values or the top 25 percent of all values in a field.

 > [!NOTE]
 > The **TopValues** property applies only to append, make-table, and select queries.